hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/README.md

-# Maven
+# Maven Integration

-HotRod includes Maven support since version 3.
+This is Maven Integration details for the [HotRod ORM](../README.md).

 First, HotRod is available as a dependency at the official Maven repository and its mirrors.